- Search The Registry

 *Bessie Coleman was born on this date in 1892.
 She was a Black pilot and the first woman aviator and stunt-flier in the United States.

 Because of racist and sexist policies, she was repeatedly rejected.
-With the encouragement of the Robert Abbott, founder and editor of the Chicago Defender, and with financial assistance from the founder and president of the Chicago’s Binga State Bank, Coleman took French language lessons and subsequently went to France to study aviation and obtain her pilot's license.
+With the encouragement of Robert Abbott, founder, and editor of the Chicago Defender, and with financial assistance from Jesse Binga, the founder and president of Chicago’s Binga State Bank, Coleman took French language lessons.
+Subsequently, he went to France to study aviation and obtain her pilot's license.
 She graduated in June 1921 from the Federation Aeronautique Internationale, specializing in parachuting and stunt flying.

 Coleman is honored every Memorial Day by Black pilots who fly in formation above the Chicago Lincoln Cemetery, dropping wreaths on her grave.